oracle-livelabs/developer/python-flask-web-application-with-ords-apis/workshop/lab-1-application-oracle-rest-api-walkthrough/application-oracle-rest-api-walkthrough.md

 3. But we'll first explore the *Folium* map at the bottom of this **`index`** page.

-   > 🧠 *Folium "makes it easy to visualize data that’s been manipulated in Python on an interactive Leaflet.js map.
-Manipulate your data in Python, then visualize it on a Leaflet map via Folium...It enables both the binding of data to a map for choropleth visualizations as well as passing rich vector/raster/HTML visualizations as markers on the map.
+   > 🧠 *Folium "makes it easy to visualize data manipulated in Python on an interactive Leaflet.js map.
+Manipulate your data in Python, then visualize it on a Leaflet map via Folium...It enables both the binding of data to a map for choropleth visualizations and passing rich vector/raster/HTML visualizations as markers on the map.
 To expand your knowledge of Folium and Leaflet.js, visit the "Learn More" section for more details.*

 4. When in Folium map, we can interact with location markers - these represent various attractions in the downtown Las Vegas area.
-In this application we are focused on venues such as museums and art installations.
+In this application, we are focused on venues such as museums and art installations.

     - Each marker will have a **Tool-tip**; when hovered over, the user can choose to click it to reveal additional information: